alvineebai/Alvine-kubernetes/12-RBAC/readme.md

 kubectl apply -f rbac-sa.yaml
 ```
 2. Test

-Here we will do a simple test to verify that users that will be associated with this service account will only have access to defined resources.
+Here we will do a simple test to verify that users that will be associated with this service account will only have access to the defined resources.

 ```bash
 kubectl get pods -n dev --as=system:serviceaccount:dev:dev-sa